smarcecd/Terraform-Automation---Azure-Active-Directory-Domain-Controller/README.md

 This removes the resource group and everything inside it — VM, OS disk, NIC, public IP, NSG, VNet, and subnet.

-## 🧪 Lab authored for educational purposes.
+**Lab authored for educational purposes.
 Customize domain_name, yourname, and passwords before deploying.
-Always destroy lab resources when done to avoid unnecessary Azure charges.
+Always destroy lab resources when done to avoid unnecessary Azure charges.**